wil192/cyberd/01-Network/Network Topology.md

 ## Bridges and Interfaces

 - `vmbr0` - Bridge connected to physical interface `eno1`, tagged for VLAN 10.
+- `vmbr1` - Bridge for VLAN 10 traffic.
-- `vmbr1` - Bridge for VLAN 20 traffic.
+- `vmbr2` - Bridge for VLAN 20 traffic.
-- `vmbr2` - Bridge for VLAN 30 traffic.
+- `vmbr3` - Bridge for VLAN 30 traffic.

 ---